yuripaoloni/tokens-swap/README.md

-# Web3-Example
+# Web3

+This repository is intended as a playground to learn web3.
+Utilized libraries are [ethers.js](https://docs.ethers.io/v5/getting-started/) and [web3-react](https://github.com/NoahZinsmeister/web3-react).

-This repository use the [Convetional commit format](https://www.conventionalcommits.org/en/v1.0.0/)
+This repository uses the [Conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/).
+[Husky](https://github.com/typicode/husky) is used to ensure correct commit format.

-### TODO

-- creare front-end per interagire con smart-contract younicam